gf3/protobot/README.md

     git submodule update

 #Edit
-Edit @protobot.js@ file and change the @options@ at the top of the file.
+Edit `protobot.js` file and change the `options` at the top of the file.

 #Requires